 I couldn’t quite see that far, but it did yield some fabulous views all the way across to Conwy castle, thanks to some spectacular late summer clear skies and bright sunshine.

-[Note: my review of Bodysgallen Hall hotel in Wales was first published in 2015 and so some details might now be out of date]
+[Note: my review of Bodysgallen Hall hotel in Wales was first published a few years ago and so some details might need updating]

 Bodysgallen Hall gardens